tmhntr/tmhntr/README.md

 ### About Me

-M.Sc. graduate trained in [computational medicine](https://ir.lib.uwo.ca/etd/8824/).
+I'm an M.Sc. graduate trained in [computational medicine](https://ir.lib.uwo.ca/etd/8824/).
 I'm currently acquiring data science skills and certifications from John’s Hopkins University.
 I use programming for data science and creating web applications!

-I'm currently acquiring skills in data science and am ready to launch my career as a data scientist!

 ## Technologies I love working with